jylisadoney/intro-excel/6-tips.md

 Let’s say we want to separate our employee’s first and last names in the `Salesperson` column.

-To do this, navigate to the `Tips` sheet in our workbook.
+To do this, navigate to the `Employee Sales sheet (or Sheet1)` in our workbook.

 Our first step is to insert a new column to the left of `Sales Q1 (Column C)`.
 * Click on `Column C`